p0dyakov/flutter_interview/README_EN.md

 ### Bindings
 ![image](https://user-images.githubusercontent.com/80569772/203303949-aadb037a-c818-4f63-8ad8-67c3812a96ad.png)

-`Bindings' are classes for exchanging data between the `Flutter Framework` and the `Flutter Engine'.
+`Bindings` are classes for exchanging data between the `Flutter Framework` and the `Flutter Engine`.
 Each binding is responsible for processing a set of specific tasks, actions, and events grouped by activity area.

-`BaseBinding` is a basic abstract class, then let's look at specific implementations of bindings.
+`BaseBinding` is a basic abstract class, then let`s look at specific implementations of bindings.
 Among them we will see:

-`ServicesBinding` is responsible for redirecting messages from the current platform to the message data handler (`BinaryMessenger');
+`ServicesBinding` is responsible for redirecting messages from the current platform to the message data handler (`BinaryMessenger`);

 `PaintingBinding` is responsible for linking to the rendering library.